Samuelmusembi/Samuelmusembi/README.md

 - Talking about Personal Stuffs:

-👨🏽‍💻 I’m currently working on cool apps using React and Typescript 🌱 I’m currently learning Swift;
+👨🏽‍💻 I’m currently working on cool apps using React and Typescript 🌱 I’m currently learning jac/jeseci;
 💬 Ask me about anything, I am happy to help ;
 📫 How to reach me: @icon_samuel1 on X;
   MAIL @musembisamuel527@gmail.com